pilarnavarro/koster_data_management/README.md

 ![Data_man_module][Data_management_module]

 The system is built around a series of easy-to-use Jupyter notebook tutorials.
-Each tutorial allows users to perform a specific task of the system (e.g. upload footage to the citizen science platform or analyse the classiffied data).
+Each tutorial allows users to perform a specific task of the system (e.g. upload footage to the citizen science platform or analyse the classified data).
 The notebooks rely on the [koster utility functions][koster_utils_repo].

 ### Tutorials
 | Name                                              | Description                                                                                 | Try it!  |